Death and state funeral of Elizabeth II: Death and announcement

-The Queen died at 15:10 BST on 8 September 2022 at the age of 96, ending her 70-year reign.
-According to her death certificate, which was made public on 29 September, she died of old age.
+Queen Elizabeth II died at 15:10 BST on 8 September 2022 at the age of 96.
+Her death certificate, which was made public on 29 September, recorded her cause of death as old age.
+Her former prime minister Boris Johnson and the biographer Gyles Brandreth claim that she was suffering from a form of bone marrow cancer, which Brandreth wrote was multiple myeloma.
 Her death was publicly announced at 18:30.
-Elizabeth II was the first monarch to die in Scotland since James V of Scotland in 1542.
+Elizabeth II was the first monarch to die in Scotland since James V in 1542.

 Members of the royal family travelled to Balmoral Castle throughout the day.
 Prince Charles arrived at 10:30 and was met by Princess Anne, who was already staying with the Queen.
 Camilla, Duchess of Cornwall, also travelled to Balmoral from the Birkhall estate.
-Charles and Anne were by the Queen's side when she died.
-Prince William, Prince Andrew, Prince Edward, and Sophie, Countess of Wessex, left RAF Northolt on a flight to Aberdeen Airport and arrived at Balmoral shortly after 17:00; Prince Harry, who had travelled alone and departed later than the other family members, arrived at Balmoral at 20:00; Catherine, Duchess of Cambridge and Meghan, Duchess of Sussex did not join them.
+Prince William, then-Prince Andrew, Prince Edward, and Sophie, Countess of Wessex, left RAF Northolt on a flight to Aberdeen Airport and arrived at Balmoral shortly after 17:00; Prince Harry, who had travelled alone and departed later than the other family members, arrived at Balmoral at 20:00; Catherine, Duchess of Cambridge, and Meghan, Duchess of Sussex, did not join them.

 Prime Minister Liz Truss is believed to have been informed of the Queen's declining health that morning by the Cabinet Secretary, Simon Case, and received an update at 12:00.
 The Leader of the Opposition, Sir Keir Starmer, was informed by a note passed to him by Deputy Leader Angela Rayner during a speech he was giving in the House of Commons.
-At 12:30 Buckingham Palace made a public announcement expressing concern for the Queen's health; the Speaker, Sir Lindsay Hoyle, made a brief statement of good wishes in response.
+At 12:30, Buckingham Palace made a public announcement expressing concern for the Queen's health; the Speaker, Sir Lindsay Hoyle, made a brief statement of good wishes in response.